 So now you are here, what is there to see?
 What makes this site different is the war at sea is told by those who were there.
 Personal stories explain what it was like to be on a ship during World War 2.
-There is a lot of information about here, spread over 425 pages - so we have worked hard to make it easy to find what you want.
+If you are more interested in the ships or the actions of WWII at sea, then we have that as well.
+There is a lot of information, spread over 453 pages - so we have worked hard to make it easy to find what you want.

 - use the drop down menu from the buttons above to get an idea of the information available

 - you can tour around part of the site from Todays Pages under Info, or use the thumbnails on the right